niermann/holoaverage/docs/overview.rst

 in the raw alignment step.
 The phase correlation function (see [Meyer02]_) of the central band between consecutive images of the series is used for the detection of these drifts.
 For selection of the central band a low-pass filter is needed.
-The *holoaverage* program uses the same cut-off frequency for this low-pass as for the holographic reconstruction step as given by the Parameter :ref:`param-cut_off`.
+The *holoaverage* program uses the same cut-off frequency for this low-pass as for the holographic reconstruction step as given by the parameter :ref:`param-cut_off`.
 The :ref:`param-cut_off` is given in reciprocal nanometers.

 A region of interest (ROI) from which eventually the holograms are reconstructed can be specified by the :ref:`param-roi`